Don Woods (American football)

-Donald Ray Woods (born February 17, 1951) is a former National Football League American football running back who played with the San Diego Chargers and San Francisco 49ers from 1974–1980.
+Donald Ray Woods (born February 17, 1951) is an American former professional football player who was a running back for the San Diego Chargers and San Francisco 49ers of the National Football League (NFL) from 1974 to 1980.

 College career

 Woods attended New Mexico Highlands University for college before transferring to the University of New Mexico his senior year when New Mexico Highlands dropped their football program.
 He was a mobile quarterback for the Lobos, leading the team with both 869 yards on 52 of 124 passes, and 971 yards on 220 rushes for 11 touchdowns, and winning the team's MVP award.
 In a game against rival New Mexico St., he rushed for 188 yards, at the time the fourth most in school history, for which he won the UPI Back of the Week award on Sept.
 15, 1973.
 He also both rushed and passed for 100+ yards in the same game twice, against Utah (100 and 134) and Colorado St. (148 and 128).